Cezanne-App/Cezanne/README.md

 # Cezanne
 Cezanne is a platform that allows artists to publish and sell their artwork to the world.
-Visit at:[cezanne.com](http://cezanne.herokuapp.com)
+Visit at: [cezanne.com](http://cezanne.herokuapp.com)

     IMPORTANT: Authentication is still in development, to log in use any user and password.